-Yet, Bill and June were concerned about me and my bees.
-They were willing to make a personal sacrifice to make things right, even though they weren’t personally responsible.
+Yet, the landowners were concerned about me and my bees.
+They were willing to make a personal sacrifice, even though they weren’t personally responsible.

-It’s been so dry, hot and windy, that I’m afraid to light my smoker while in the beeyard.
-I’m just thankful for the small amount of running water near my hives.
-Without it, my bees would have become crispy critters by now.
+It’s been so dry, hot and windy, that it’s foolish to use a smoker while in the beeyard.
+I’m just thankful for a little running water near my hives.
+Without it, my bees would have become crispy by now.

 There is no standing water anywhere near my bees.
 And I haven’t even seen a mosquito this year, let alone been bit by one.
 Thank heavens our health department is protecting us. 🙂

 But I shouldn’t be too hard on them.
 I talked with the field manager.
 Sounds like a conscientious guy.
 He’s been actively working with the commercial beekeepers to limit damage.

 Spraying times are scheduled to avoid spraying bees.
 And directly spraying beeyards is avoided when the locations are known.

 Unfortunately, they didn’t know about my new beeyard.
 And I, nor the landowners knew about their program.

 Sounds like I’m the first hobby beekeeper he’s encountered.
 He thought he had all his bases covered by talking with the commercial guys.

 What a difference.
 Forty years ago, I was working a large commercial beeyard.
 Lots of white boxes.
 A big bee truck.
 Bee smokers abundantly used.
 And this beekeeper had on a white bee suit.